DuetServe: Harmonizing Prefill and Decode for LLM Serving via Adaptive GPU Multiplexing: Evaluation

 \subsection{Experimental Setup}

 \textbf{Testbed.} Experiments are conducted on a server equipped with a 96-core Intel Xeon Platinum 8480C CPU and two NVIDIA H100 GPUs (80~GB) connected via NVLink, running driver version~580.95.05 and CUDA~13.0.
-All experiments are conducted using PyTorch~2.8.0.
+All experiments use PyTorch~2.8.0.

 \textbf{Implementation.} We implement DuetServe from scratch with approximately 3,000 lines of Python code.
 The system integrates the \texttt{libsmctrl} CUDA library through a Python API to control GPU SM allocation per CUDA stream.
 It incorporates essential online serving optimizations, including paged KV cache management~\cite{kwon2023efficient}, continuous batching \cite{yu2022orca}, CUDA Graph capture and replay~\cite{nvidia_cudart_graph}, \texttt{torch.compile} kernel fusion~\cite{pytorch_torch_compile_tutorial}, and the FlashAttention-3 kernel~\cite{shah2024flashattention}.
 Tensor parallel inference is implemented using NCCL to handle inter-GPU communication.